Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Be Precise
 Being simple is important, but it should not come at the expense of clarity.
 After all, if the readers don't understand what you mean, a documentation becomes useless.

 If you have to use homonyms, define them first, especially in Quick Start Guides and User Manuals.

-The most commonly used homonyms include:
+The most commonly used homonyms that can be confusing include:

 * Shall
 * Must